silaspe/maths/docs/rand.md

 Beach today on the other side of the lake in Yasrom and extended family tomorrow.

+Today, me and my family drove through the city-state of Wokanam.
+I'm writing this in a hotel in a city I can't pronounce in Eluti.

 Pronunciations:

 Puery - puh er y